Privacy notice

 The cookie notice stores a local preference in your browser localStorage.
 It is used only to remember that the notice was dismissed.

-If a page contains outdated personal or business information, contact us with the exact URL and context so the archive can be reviewed.
+If a page contains outdated personal or business information, contact us with the exact URL and context so the page can be reviewed.

 Reader responsibility and limits

 Marketing, SEO, automation, privacy and compliance material can help frame decisions, but it cannot replace review by a qualified professional who understands a specific organization, jurisdiction, budget, risk tolerance and implementation context.
-A page may explain a principle or historical practice without making it suitable for every current situation.
+A page may explain a principle without making it suitable for every current situation.

-Readers should treat the archive as educational material.
+Readers should treat the articles as educational and operational material.
 If a topic has legal, financial, security, privacy or commercial consequences, it needs independent review.
-The presence of a page in the archive does not mean that a former offer is active, that a result is guaranteed or that a historical recommendation should be copied without context.
+The presence of a page does not mean that a result is guaranteed or that a recommendation should be copied without context.

 Corrections and contact

-Because this is a recovered archive, pages may be corrected when a legacy URL needs clearer context, when a source is outdated, when a privacy concern is valid or when a technical issue affects readability.
-Corrections aim to improve public understanding without rewriting the historical purpose of the archive.
+Pages may be corrected when a source is outdated, when a privacy concern is valid, when a claim needs attribution or when a technical issue affects readability.
+Corrections aim to improve public understanding and keep agency content accurate.

 If a page raises a legal, privacy or attribution concern, contact letstalk@agilemedia.com with the exact URL and the reason for review.
 Specific requests are easier to evaluate than broad removal demands without context, and they reduce the risk of changing unrelated material.